Carson Pickett: North Carolina Courage

 On February 4, 2021, North Carolina Courage acquired Pickett in a trade with Orlando in exchange for the playing rights to Jodie Taylor.
 Over her two years with North Carolina, Pickett contributed 11 assists, including an NWSL-leading six in 2022.
 She was twice named to the NWSL Best XI and nominated for NWSL Defender of the Year during her time at North Carolina.

-Racing Louisville, 2023–2024
+Racing Louisville

 In January 2023, Racing Louisville FC acquired Pickett and fellow North Carolina Courage defender Abby Erceg in exchange for Emily Fox.
 Pickett signed a three-year contract with Racing through the 2025 season.

-Orlando Pride, 2024–
+Orlando Pride

 Pickett returned to the Orlando Pride on August 16, 2024, in a trade for $75,000 in allocation funds to Louisville.

+On December 1, 2025, it was announced that Pickett would be departing the club as a free agent.

+Denver Summit

+On December 22, 2025, NWSL expansion club Denver Summit FC signed Pickett to a two-year contract ahead of the team's inaugural season of play.

 International

 Pickett has represented the United States on the under-17 and under-23 national teams.

 On June 28, 2022, she made her debut for the United States national team against Colombia, becoming the first player with a limb difference to play for the USWNT.